TylerRockwell/battleship/README.md

 ## New features and bug fixes

+* Game no longer crashes if given improperly formatted coordinates.
 * Local multiplayer!
 * Now clears the screen between player turns
 * Displays ships on the grid as they're placed